jplf/radiok/README.md

 ## Previous version
 The rest of this page deals with the previous version of this app and must be considered as obsolete.
 However it is kept online temporarily.
+It is foreseen to put the whole app up to date.

 ### Hardware